lgatto/lgatto.github.io/_drafts/2019-02-02-github-intro.md

 waffles.md` to store a recipe for waffles.
 We then in turn `add` the file to the local repository, `commit` the addition (with a little commit message), and actually `push` it to the remote repository.
-The screenshot below also illustrates the `status` command to show the current status of the repository - here, one new added (A) file.
+The screen-shot below also illustrates the `status` command to show the current status of the repository - here, one new added (A) file.

 ![GitHub help](/images/34-github-intro-add-local.png)